eRuaro/Solar-System/README.md

 # Solar-System
- A system of the Solar System made in Unity
+ A simulation of the Solar System made in Unity